 Configuring the Connection

 In the side bar on the left are a number of tabs, including a setup section and import and export goals.
 Goals can be activated or deactivated with the checkbox in front of the name.
-Multiple goals can be added by using the [Add goal] button at the bottom of the page and you can delete or copy goals by hovering over them and selecting the "x" respectively copy icon.
+You can add multiple goals using the Add goal button at the bottom of the page, and you can delete or copy goals by hovering over them and selecting the "x" copy icon.

 Click on a goal to open its tab and see the configuration options for that goal.
 You can customize the name of the goal at the top of the goal configurations.